Conduct of financial institutions regime

 Current status

-The Act will introduce a new regime, requiring certain financial institutions to be licensed in respect of their general conduct towards consumers.
+The Amendment Act will introduce a new regime, requiring certain financial institutions to be licensed in respect of their general conduct towards consumers.
 This licence will be a new type of market services licence with a similar licensing framework as that for other types of market services licences.
-In addition, the Act inserts a new subpart 6A into part 6 of the Financial Markets Conduct Act 2013 (FMCA), which requires financial institutions to prepare and comply with a fair conduct programme (in order to comply with the fair conduct principle) and comply with any restrictions on sales incentives.
+In addition, the Amendment Act inserts a new subpart 6A into part 6 of the Financial Markets Conduct Act 2013 ("FMCA"), which requires financial institutions to prepare and comply with a fair conduct programme (in order to comply with the fair conduct principle) and comply with any restrictions on sales incentives.
 The "fair conduct principle" is a high-level principle to treat consumers fairly.
+To date the Financial Markets Authority ("FMA") has released guidance for establishing, implementing and maintaining a fair conduct programme as well as draft guidance on the intermediated distribution of financial products and services ("Draft Intermediated Distribution Guidance").

-This article summarises the background of the regime, the key provisions of the Act, the proposed standard conditions of the financial institution market service licence and the next steps that will occur in regard to licensing and the development of regulations to support the operation of the new regime.
+This article summarises the background of the regime, the key provisions of the Amendment Act, licensing of financial institutions, the commencement of the Amendment Act and the Amendment Regulations and the next steps that will occur to support the operation of the new regime.

 Background